vvwantspeed/cs61b-sp21/proj2/gitlet-design.md

 + `blobs` directory: stores all tracked(committed) file; name is blob id, content is the Blob object.
 + `commits` directory: stores all commits; name is commit id, content is the Commit object.
 + `head` directory in `refs` : stores different branch; name is branch name, content is the commit id on the tip of the branch.
-+ `HEAD` file: stores current branch's name if it points to tip; or sha1 of the Commit for detached.
++ `HEAD` file: stores current branch's name if it points to tip.
-+ `branch` file: stores current branch's name.